jfoyarzo/hotwire-todo/README.md

 # 📖 Hotwired Todo <a name="about-project"></a>

 **Hotwire Todo** is an exercise project built using Ruby on Rails and the Hotwire integration.
 It consists of a simple To-do app in which you can add, edit, delete and mark tasks as completed.
-It uses turbo frames for reusing the edit form inside the UI and stimulus to update the state of the task in real time.
+It uses turbo frames for reusing the edit form inside the UI and stimulus to update the state of the task in real-time.
 SQLite is used as the database.

 ## 🛠 Built With <a name="built-with"></a>